 I love real estate; becoming a real estate agent was one of the best decisions I ever made.
-When you become a real estate agent, you give up a steady paycheck and it takes a while to start making money.
+However, when you become a real estate agent, you give up a steady paycheck and it takes a while to start making money.
 Unless you can start out as an assistant making an hourly wage, you are going to have to save money before you become a real estate agent.
 It could be a month, three months, or six months before you sell a house and earn a commission check.
 It is very important that new agents plan for the time they will not be making money or it can make it very tough to succeed in this business.

-How much money can real estate agents make?
+How much money can agents make?

 It is risky becoming a real estate agent because you do not have a steady income in most situations and it can take months before you make a sale.
 It can also take years before you become an established agent earning a steady income.
 Many people ask themselves why anyone would want to become a real estate agent under these circumstances.

 The biggest reason people want to become real estate agents is that they can make a lot of money.
 In this article, I talk about exactly how much money you can make as a real estate agent.
 The average income for a full-time real estate agent is $54,000, but many agents make much more.
 You also are able to run your own business, create your own schedule, and invest in real estate more easily as an agent.
-I talk much more about investing in real estate in my complete guide to purchasing long-term rental properties.

 One reason it takes so long to make money as a real estate agent is that it takes a long time to close on a house.
 Once a house goes under contract, it usually takes 30 to 40 days for that house to close.
 If real estate agents are able to get a deal right after they get their license, they will not be paid until the house closes at least a month later.